Lehrhaus is one of those ideas that sounds gimmicky until you notice how many old problems it quietly solves.

 That sentence does most of the work.

 The founders, Rabbi Charlie Schwartz and Joshua Foer, opened Lehrhaus in Somerville in the spring of 2023.
 The site says they drew inspiration from Franz Rosenzweig's Freies Jüdisches Lehrhaus in 1920s Frankfurt and wanted to modernize the concept for the present.
 That historical reference matters because it keeps the venture from looking like a cute startup.
 Lehrhaus is trying to revive a serious tradition of Jewish adult learning in a form that suits contemporary social life.
+The idea also sits beside older institutions like the beit midrash, but with a deliberately lower threshold for people who are not ready to enter a formal study hall.

 That is a harder project than it sounds.